timothystone/jax-ws-mtom/README.md

 ## Lesson 132 — Create the FileWsImpl

+The implementation of the webservice from Lesson 131 is straightforward stream handling of bytes.

+Write the file to the JVM temp directory, or elsewhere as needed in the design.

+Added some JavaDocs.

 ## Lesson 133 — Implement the download method

 ## Lesson 134 — Publish the endpoint